leanchess/leanchess.github.io/index.md

 A question of greater interest is the possibility of creating an actual chess program that would be smaller than LeanChess.

 First, the size of LeanChess itself can be marginally reduced by abusing the `pusha`/`popa` optimisation.
-We opted to leave the program lean also in terms of stack allocation, and only resorted to employing it on two occasions, where deemed absolutely necessary.
+We opted to keep the program lean in terms of stack allocations as well, and only resorted to employing it on two occasions, where we deemed it absolutely necessary.

-Second, we expect a straightforward port of LeanChess to an 8-bit architecture to produce a considerably smaller program.
+Second, we expect a straightforward port of LeanChess to an 8-bit architecture to produce a considerably smaller binary.

 Finally, LeanChess was created from scratch by a lone programmer with no outside assistance and without consulting existing assembly chess implementations (we had had a look at [MicroMax] a long time ago, and we are truly grateful to the [Chess Programming Wiki][chesspro] authors/contributors).
 We are eager to see how others improve on this achievement.